 Making White Jasmine Rice in Instant Pot (Electric Pressure Cooker) has become my favorite cooking method.
 It gives perfect results every time and is hands-off.
-Once you try the instant pot jasmine rice recipe, you will not return to another method.
+Once you try the instant pot jasmine rice recipe, you will not return to another method (vegan, gluten-free).

-Instant Pot Jasmine Rice has become a regular in our home.
-We love eating Asian food, and this perfectly cooked rice is the best side dish for spicy curries like Thai Red Curry, Thai Basil Chicken, or Thai Green Curry and is a base to make Thai Fried Rice or other stir-fries.
+Instant Pot White Jasmine Rice has become a regular in our home.
+We love eating Asian food, and this perfectly cooked rice is the best side dish for spicy Thai curries like Thai Red Curry, Thai Basil Chicken, or Thai Green Curry and is a base to make Thai Fried Rice or other stir-fries.

 Jasmine rice is Asian long-grain rice that, when cooked, has a slightly sticky texture.
 It is very fragrant and has an earthy, nutty, and mildly sweet taste.

 This rice is very popular in South East Asia and is served with curries or made into stir-fries.